What are you looking for?

 Process design: designing a new process entails figuring out which activities are needed and how to sequence them.
 Flowcharts are ideal for this.

 Project planning: ISO 9001:2015 devotes an entire clause to the planning of new processes and projects, which includes defining desired outcomes, assessing available inputs, and determining the activities needed to convert input into output.
-Flowcharts are great for kicking off the planning process.
+Process flowcharts are great for kicking off the planning process.

 Process analysis: analyzing processes as part of risk management and general improvement is an inherent part of ISO 9001.
 Processes are best analyzed using flowcharts.